EricBX/II-B/README.md

 # II-B
-A group work in spring 2016.
+This is a group work with my roommates in spring 2016.
-A small car with MSP430 as controller is remotely controlled by a computer using the bluetooth.
+A small car with a MSP 430 micro-controller is remotely controlled by a computer using the bluetooth, following the black line in the ground from the start point to the destination.
-As for theThe input is